Quality Control and Inspection for CNC Machined Parts

 |---|---|---|

-| CMM-style dimensional review | Complex profiles, bore relationships, datum-based features, coordinate-sensitive housings and multi-feature plates | Dimensional report or first article result set |
+| CMM-style dimensional review | Complex profiles, bore relationships, datum-based features, coordinate-sensitive housings and multi-feature plates that need dimensional inspection machined parts teams can release with confidence | Dimensional report or first article result set |

-| Calipers and micrometers | Thickness, diameter, shoulder length, slot width and other repeatable linear checks during machining and final release | In-process or final inspection record |
+| Calipers, micrometers and height gauge checks | Thickness, diameter, shoulder length, slot width, height and other repeatable linear checks during machining and final release | In-process or final inspection record |

 | Thread gauges and fit checks | Tapped holes, male threads, inserts and mating interfaces where assembly fit matters | Thread acceptance confirmation in the release package |

-| Surface and cosmetic review | Visible faces, burr edges, bead-blasted or anodized surfaces and finish-critical presentation areas | Visual release note and finish confirmation |
+| Surface finish check and visual inspection | Visible faces, burr edges, bead-blasted or anodized surfaces and finish-critical presentation areas | Visual release note and finish confirmation |

 | Material verification | Aluminum, stainless steel, brass and other custom metal parts requiring grade-linked traceability | Material certificate or linked lot reference when requested |